sarshogh/tech-principal-pathways/_services/app-development.md

 ## Enhancing Qualitative Characteristics

 ### Verifiability
 Verifiability implies consensus between the different knowledgeable and independent users of financial information.
-Such information must be supported by sufficient evidence to follow the principle of objectivity.
+Such information must be supported by sufficient evidence to follow the principal of objectivity.

 ### Comparability
 Comparability is the uniform application of accounting methods across entities in the same industry.
-The principle of consistency is under comparability.
+The principal of consistency is under comparability.
 Consistency is the uniform application of accounting across points in time within an entity.

 ### Understandability
 Understandability means that accounting reports should be expressed as clearly as possible and should be understood by those to whom the information is relevant.